bioidiap/bob.pipelines/doc/index.rst

 .. warning::
-    Before any investigation of this package is capable of, check the scikit learn `user guide <https://scikit-learn.org/stable/modules/compose.html#pipeline>`_.
-Several `tutorials <https://scikit-learn.org/stable/tutorial/index.html>`_ are available online.
+    Before any investigation of this package is capable of, check the scikit learn :ref:`user guide <scikit-learn:pipeline>`.
+Several :ref:`tutorials <scikit-learn:tutorial_menu>` are available online.

 .. warning::
-    If you want to implement your own scikit-learn estimator, please, check it out this `link <https://scikit-learn.org/stable/developers/develop.html>`_
+    If you want to implement your own scikit-learn estimator, please, check it out this :doc:`link <scikit-learn:developers/develop>`